Pungsan-eup

 Pungsan-eup is a town in Andong in the southeast section of South Korea.
-It stands on the Nakdong River to the west of Andong's city center.
-It lies on the standard tourist course between downtown Andong and the Hahoe Maeul folk village in Pungcheon-myeon.
+Situated along the Nakdong River just west of central Andong, it lies on a popular tourist route connecting the city center with the Hahoe Maeul folk village in Pungcheon-myeon.
 Local landmarks include the Yucheon Museum of Hanji Art.

-Pungsan is a noted center of traditional Korean Confucianism, and is home to the former yangban lineages Pungsan Ryu, Pungsan Hong and Pungsan Kim.
+The area is well known as a hub of traditional Korean Confucianism, and is home to the former yangban lineages Pungsan Ryu, Pungsan Hong and Pungsan Kim.

 Pungsan Hong

 All ancestry of Andong's Pungsan Hong may be traced to the Goryeo dynasty's Hong Ji-gyeong later known as a great master of Korean classical verse in the Joseon dynasty.
 The Pungsan Hong were known as yangban among yangbans.
 Hong Jin was a direct descendant of Hong Ji-gyeong.